Johnny Blake Peterson: Identification

 In the early 2020s, local philanthropist Justin Woo donated $5,000 to raise funds for cold case investigations to be reopened.
 Detectives gathered enough DNA evidence from the Bryant case to send it for testing at Othram.
 On November 29, 2021, they announced Peterson's DNA had officially been linked to the case, cementing him as the likely perpetrator.

 Not long after, an anonymous acquaintance of Peterson contacted investigators and informed them that he might have been involved in Hanson's murder.
 In order to learn whether this was true, Peterson's DNA was compared to that collected in the Hanson case, and only two weeks later, it resulted in a positive match.
 Because of this, he was declared responsible for Hanson's murder as well, and both cases were officially closed.

 The Las Vegas Metropolitan Police Department (LVMPD) have announced that they are investigating Peterson in at least five additional murders committed in the area during the late 1970s and early 1980s.
-They have emphasized that so far he remains only a suspect, and have advised against labelling him a "serial killer" until DNA testing has officially finished.
+They have emphasized that so far he remains only a suspect and have advised against labeling him a "serial killer" until DNA testing has officially finished.

-In the aftermath of the identifications, surviving members from both victims' families have given interviews in which they expressed gratitude to Othram, the LVMPD and Woo for helping solve Bryant and Hanson's murders.
+In the aftermath of the identifications, surviving members from both victims' families have given interviews in which they expressed gratitude to Othram, the LVMPD, and Woo for helping solve Bryant and Hanson's murders.